nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Let's say you want to find BSBBT and BSBM's sales data, you can follow these instructions:

-1. Type `s-find BSBBT BSBM` into the _Command Box_, and Press "Enter" to execute.
+1. Type `s-find BSBBT BSBM` into the _Command Box_.

 ![BeforeSfindScreenshot](images/SalesFindStep1.png)

 _Figure 5a.
 A screenshot showing before  an `s-find` command_

+2. Press "Enter" to execute.

 Outcome: